tunmsk/nextgen-facebook/readme.txt

 	* *None*
 * **Bugfixes**
 	* Fixed the missing Social Img / Desc columns after using Quick Edit on a post / page.
+	* Fixed recurring error message about resetting the 'plugin_object_cache_exp' option to its default value (Free version).
 * **Developer Notes**
 	* Added a new 'ngfb_columns_post_{post_type_name}' filter (true by default).
 	* Added an integer cast when saving numeric options.